Balajimaddy/htmlResume/README.md

 # htmlResume

-Built a simple Resume using HTML
+Built a simple Resume using HTML and CSS